Game changers

 All the latest news and advice on general licences and how they affect you.

-There’s something rather special about game.
-It’s wild, flavourful, and brimming with health benefits.
-Game is lean, high in protein, and sustainably sourced from the British countryside.
-This year’s Eat Game Awards proved, once again, that game is and should be celebrated.
+Let’s cut to the chase.
+Wild game meat is free-range, flavoursome and brimming with health benefits.
+Game is lean, high in protein and sustainably sourced from the British countryside.
+This year’s Eat Game Awards proved, once again, that there is so much to celebrate about the UK game meat sector.

-Held at the stunning Soane Hall in Marylebone, the event brought together passionate producers, chefs, butchers, and businesses.
-Together, they are helping to drive the resurgence of game on menus and dinner tables across the UK.
+Held at the stunning Soane Hall in Marylebone, the event brought together passionate producers, chefs, butchers, influencers, educators and businesses.
+Together, they are helping to drive the growth of game on menus and dinner tables across the UK.

-It wasn’t just about handing out awards – it was a celebration of craft, community, and countryside heritage.
-And, crucially, it was a night to showcase how delicious and nutritious game meat truly is.
+The Eat Game Awards wasn’t just about handing out awards – it was a celebration of craft, community and countryside heritage.
+And, crucially, it was a night to showcase how delicious and versatile game meat really is.

-One of the standout honours went to Ragley Estate butchery, crowned Best Butcher of the year.
-This was a perfect nod to their excellence in sourcing and preparing wild venison from their own estate.
-With The Game Fair returning to Ragley Hall later this year, the timing couldn’t be more fitting.
+One of the standout honours went to Ragley Estate Butchers, crowned Best Butcher for 2025.
+The award was fitting recognition of their excellence in sourcing and preparing wild venison from their own estate.
+With The Game Fair returning to Ragley Hall later this year, the timing couldn’t be more perfect.

-The estate sits at the heart of Warwickshire and is more than just a stately home.
+Ragley Estate sits in the heart of Warwickshire and is more than just a stately home.
 It’s a working estate that places sustainability and traditional land management at its core.
 Wild deer are stalked on the estate by skilled deer managers and brought directly to the butchery.
 There the venison is carefully prepared for the shop.

 “We’re absolutely over the moon,” said Karl Mould, head butcher at Ragley.
-“To get to the final three was an achievement, but to win is incredible.
+“To make the final three was an achievement, but to win is incredible.
 Demand for venison has tripled in recent years and that’s thanks to growing awareness and appreciation for game meat.”

 Ragley Estate’s approach to venison is a model of best practice.
-The meat is local, ethically sourced and truly field to fork.
-As more people discover the taste and health benefits of wild meat, butchers like Ragley Hall are leading the way in making game more accessible.
+The meat is local and ethically sourced – the ideal field to fork journey.
+Butchers like Ragley Hall deserve huge credit for their role in leading the way in making game more accessible to all.

-Also taking home a well-deserved award was The Inn Collection Group.
+Also taking home a well-deserved Eat Game Award this year was The Inn Collection Group.
 They wowed the judges with their prune and venison pie, earning them the title of Best Added Value Product.
-Described as “next level”, the pie perfectly demonstrates how game meat can be elevated into something comforting, creative and absolutely delicious.
+Described as “next level” by the judging panel, the pie perfectly demonstrates how game meat can be elevated into something comforting, creative and absolutely delicious.

 “The sales of the pie across our sites have been phenomenal,” said Chris Moor, operations director.
 “It’s brilliant for us and brilliant for Northumberland, too.
 It means British wild game is being enjoyed far and wide.
 Demand is growing and we’re proud to keep game on the menu.”